 The biggest overall problem was an inconsistent Bluetooth experience.
 On my Galaxy S8 Plus, I had no problem pairing and syncing the device, and it reliably updated whenever I opened the app.
 On the Honor 10 however, I found it impossible to sync.
 The Honor 10 has been a little prone to these issues in the past, but it should still work with this watch.
 If you’re thinking of buying the Mi Band 3, you should do your research to ensure it works with your device first (or just be willing to return it if you have any issues).

 The bigger concern was that my Mi Band 3 also unpaired from the S8 Plus without explanation or warning.
 The tracker didn’t stop syncing — it just completely forgot about my phone.
 I didn’t catch this right away (the S8 Plus is not actually my current daily driver — I was using it to check when I got home), so I actually lost over a day’s worth of data.
 It could be that the device only stores 24 hours of data — no sync, no record.

 Bailey had no such problem, and you would hopefully be less likely to notice this issue if the device were to sync to your daily driver.
 However, it’s illustrative of an occasionally buggy experience.

 We don’t want this all to come across as a whine — it absolutely isn’t.
-To reiterate, this thing is 169 Yuan (~$24.37).
-That’s incredibly cheap.
+To reiterate, this thing launched with a price tag of 169 yuan (~$25).
+It’s a little more expensive outside China: it currently goes for $30 in the U.S. and around 26 euros on the old continent.
+That’s still incredibly cheap.
 It would still be a good deal with a fraction of the information it gathers compared with the competition.